-The project to promote decarbonization of ports and harbors in the waterfront area of Yokohama City (initiatives to decarbonize the waterfront area) and its implementing entities are as follows.

-These are the current status of studies conducted by each entity.
-The report will be updated to reflect the consideration of each entity in light of future developments in technologies that contribute to decarbonization and changes in social conditions, as well as the progress of inter-company collaboration and the participation of new entities.
+The project to promote decarbonization of the port and harbor in the waterfront area of Yokohama (initiatives to decarbonize the waterfront area) and its implementing entities are as follows.
+The list below shows the current status of initiatives by each entity, and will be updated to reflect the future development of technologies that contribute to decarbonization, considerations by each entity based on changes in social conditions, progress in inter-company collaboration, and participation by new entities.

-(1) Short to medium term (FY2030)
+(1) Short-to-medium term (FY2030)

-Table 25: Efforts to decarbonize the waterfront area (short- and medium-term)
+Table 25: Efforts to decarbonize the waterfront area (short-to-medium term)